 Under our agreements with Blumberg and Drexel, we are subject to significant obligations, including diligence obligations with respect to development and commercialization activities, payment obligations upon achievement of certain milestones and royalties on product sales, as well as other material obligations.
-Under our direct agreement with Blumberg and Drexel, we agreed to pay up to \$3.5 million in development and regulatory milestones per licensed compound series, up to \$92.5 million in sales performance milestones agreements that our subsidiary, Enantigen, has with Blumberg and Drexel, we are obligated to pay up to \$0.5 million in development and regulatory milestones per licensed product and royalties in the low single digits in connection with the sale of licensed products.
+Under our direct agreement with Blumberg and Drexel, we agreed to pay up to \$3.5 million in development and regulatory milestones per licensed compound series, up to \$92.5 million in sales performance milestones per licensed product, and royalties in the mid-single digits in connection with the sale of licensed products.
+Under each of the three license agreements that our subsidiary, Enantigen, has with Blumberg and Drexel, we are obligated to pay up to \$0.5 million in development and regulatory milestones per licensed product and royalties in the low single digits in connection with the sale of licensed products.
 If payments become due under the terms of the agreements, we may be negatively affected.